 Current driving conditions can often be found on many individual state's department of transportation website.
 You can also call 5-1-1 for updated national traffic information.

 Heavy snow, sleet, and freezing rain reduce visibility.
 Slow down and use your headlights.
-When roads are icy or slushy, allow plenty of room to slow down and stop—at least three times the normal distance to reach a full stop and avoid skidding.
-In icy conditions, it can take ten times longer to stop than on a dry road.
+When roads are icy or slushy, allow plenty of room to slow down and stop—at least 3 times the normal distance to reach a full stop and avoid skidding.
+In icy conditions, it can take 10 times longer to stop than on a dry road.
 Avoid harsh braking and acceleration.
 To brake on ice or snow without locking your wheels, switch into low gear early and allow your vehicle to slow down before gently braking.
 If your vehicle starts to skid, ease off the accelerator, but do not brake suddenly.

 Fog drifts rapidly and is often patchy.
 Drive slowly and use your low beams.
 If visibility is really poor, use fog lights.
 You may have better visibility following the taillights of a vehicle in front of you, but do not drive too close.
 Crack the window so you can hear traffic around you.
 You can also use the line on the edge of the right lane to help guide you.

 If you find yourself stuck in snow or ice, do not continue to spin your wheels.
 Instead, pour sand, salt, or gravel around the drive wheels.
-Also, shovel snow away from the wheels and out from under the car to clear a pathway.
+Also, shovel snow away from the wheels and out from under the car to clear a path.

 Rescuers are more likely to find you in your car.
 Do not leave your car unless you can see a building to take shelter in.
 Blowing snow can distort distance, so be sure to know how far away the building really is.
-A close building may be difficult to get to in deep snow.
+Even a close building may be difficult to get to in deep snow.

 Pull off the highway and turn on hazard lights.
 Hang a brightly colored cloth on the radio antenna and raise the hood.
 If you are in a remote place, spell out HELP or SOS in an open area using rocks, tree branches, or other nearby objects.
 This can help rescue teams locate you.

 Turn on the car's engine for about 10 minutes each hour.
 Run the heater when the car is running.
 Also, turn on the car's dome light when the car is running.
 Beware of carbon monoxide poisoning.
-Keep the exhaust pipe clear of snow, and open a downwind window slightly for ventilation.
+Keep the exhaust pipe clear of snow and open a downwind window slightly for ventilation.